 While all three desserts (flan, jericalla, and crème brûlée) are made with a base of egg, vanilla, sugar, and milk, they differ in their preparation and some other ingredients that become key to the final consistency we all know.

-The flan consists of a combination of milk, sugar, and eggs (both yolks and whites), a mixture poured over a container with solid caramel.
+The flan consists of a combination of milk, sugar, and eggs (yolks and whites), a mixture poured over a container with solid caramel.

-Its texture is compact, a little thick, but at the same time gelatinous.
+Its texture is compact, a little thick, but also gelatinous.

 Unlike flan, jericalla uses only egg yolks and cinnamon.
 To prepare it, boil the milk with cinnamon and vanilla.

-On the other hand, the egg yolks are beaten with the sugar and finally combined with the infused milk, then strained and baked in a bain-marie.
+On the other hand, the egg yolks are beaten with sugar and combined with the infused milk, then strained and baked in a bain-marie.